-November 3, 2016: Writer, poet and Chicago-based academic Eve Ewing on media narratives and reporters can responsibly cover marginalized communities.
+November 3, 2016: Writer, poet and Chicago-based sociologist Eve Ewing on media narratives and reporters can responsibly cover marginalized communities.
 (Facebook Live)

 November 17, 2016: Chacyln Hunt of the Invisible Institute on how, when and why you should file Freedom of Information Act request.

 December 1, 2016: Chicago Reader critic Leor Galil on covering music, art and culture.

 December 15, 2016: Invisible Institute staff preview new data on police use of force in Chicago.

 January 19, 2017: WBEZ education reporter Linda Lutton on her recent hour-long radio special, "The View from Room 205".
 (Facebook Live)